TallKite/linnstrument-firmware/README.md

 * Same/blink carry over leaves extra lights
 * edos above 41 have poor rainbows
 * default scales are incomplete
-* many settings don't yet persist across power cycles:
+* several settings don't yet persist across power cycles:
-* * per-split: row offsets, ShowCustomLEDs and Layouts
+* * per-split: Row offsets, Show Custom LEDs and Layouts
-* * global: DrumPadMode, LocatorCCs
+* * global: Drum Pad Mode, Locator CCs and Equave semitones

-To find all changes to the code, search for "microlinn" or "patternChain" or "playedBlink" or "control the sequencer"
+To find all changes to the code, search for "microlinn" or "playedBlink" or "patternChain" or "control the sequencer"

 "Skip-fretting" is a column offset of 2 - each subsequent pad represents every other MIDI note, so note 0 2 4 6 8 ... instead of 0 1 2 3 4.
 The name is in reference to the microtonal [kite guitar](https://kiteguitar.com/), which obviously uses frets and not keys, but the Linnstrument's rows and columns work just like strings and frets.